MiroslavVitkov/rat/README.md

   - possesses the private key,
   - device fingerprint already authorized from another trusted one <not implemented yet>,
   - other users have vouched <not implemented yet>.

 This enables one to share huge encrypted files(petabytes) or VoIP<not implemented yet>.
+Any number of devices or instances using the same key is assumed to be a singular logical entity.

 Development Notes